 or 4 payments of $29.99 with Afterpay

-Guitars 4 U stocks a wide range of Kids Guitars, Acoustic Guitars, Electric Guitars and Ukluleles For Sale so have a look around and if you don’t see what you are after let us know through our contact page.
+Guitars 4 U stocks a wide range of Guitar For Beginners Kids Guitars, Acoustic Guitars, Electric Guitars and Uklulele For Sale so have a look around and if you don’t see what you are after let us know through our contact page.

 Learning to play the guitar can turn in to a life long passion, whether it be at a performance level or simply for a past time for enjoyment.
 We should know, we all started as beginners but these days with You Tube and other websites that you can learn guitar from it has never been easier to learn.

 A Kids Guitar will make the perfect present and although our Kids Guitars have a full size neck their body is quite small and easy to handle for a young or small person.
 We offer Afterpay also so there has never been a better time.